Last updated: 21 June 2026

 Anyora does not charge a fee for issuing a refund.

-Where you are entitled to a refund, we will initiate it without undue delay and within the applicable legal deadline.
+Where a refund is due, Anyora will approve and submit it without undue delay and within the applicable legal or contractual deadline.

-The relevant deadline depends on whether the refund relates to:
+The applicable starting point and refund entitlement depend on whether the refund relates to:

 -